Kesims/ccna3-resources/modules/network-management.md

 NTP can be configured with the `ntp server ntp-server-ip` command in global configuration mode.
 To verify the NTP configuration, use the `show ntp associations`.

+To declare current device as an authoritative NTP server, use the `ntp master stratum-level` command in global configuration mode.

 Details about the NTP configuration can be displayed with the `show ntp status` command.